 If you’ve ever looked at the incisors of beavers, you might have thought they were good candidates for teeth whitening.
 Their teeth usually look orange or brown, not bright white like human teeth.
-This isn’t staining from their environment, it’s actual iron in their tooth enamel!
+If you’re wondering why beavers teeth are orange, it isn’t staining from their environment, it’s actual iron in their tooth enamel!
 As you might suspect, that iron makes their teeth stronger and better able to cut through wood.

-Beaver teeth are so good at cutting wood that they were used a tools by early humans.
+Beaver teeth are so good at cutting wood that they have used tools by early humans.
 The oldest known wooden statue is believed to have been carved in part with tools made from beaver jaws!

 Your Teeth Are Meant for Chewing Food